orange-cloudfoundry/cf-services-bench/README.md

 * You need to have **pip3** installed to download vendor packages
 * You need to be logged in your org/space and ready to **cf push**

+## configuration

+* Open **deploy_on_cf.sh**
+* Fill `APP_REDIS_STORAGE` with redis service you previously created
+* Fill `APP_SERVICES_TO_BENCH` variable with services you wish to bench.
+If you want to bench multiple services, separate them with a space
+* run `./deploy_on_cf.sh`

 # Usage

-## API

-### summary

 API exposes 2 routes :

 * /run : will add an entry in redis queue to start benchmarks.
 * /results : returns JSON object containing benchmarks results
 * /metrics (`to be implemented`) : returns results in prometheus format

-### configuration

-API needs to be binded to `benchmark-redis-storage`, otherwise it will fail.
-API will look for external services and will dynamically configure itself, if it doesn't find any external services in addition to `benchmark-redis-storage`, it will fail.
+Just curl `api_url`/run to start benchmarks, results will appear on `api_url`/results as soon as they are available.

+If you run a new bench, it will create new results, and so on.

+# Architecture

+## API

+API uses Flask & Celery to provide API and queuing

-## Worker
+## worker

-### summary

-backend reads the queue and runs benchmarks

-### configuration

-Worker needs to be binded to `benchmark-redis-storage`, otherwise it will fail.
-Worker will look for external services and will dynamically configure itself, if it doesn't find any external services in addition to `benchmark-redis-storage`, it will fail.
+Worker uses Celery to run tasks